Private Tours for Groups and Families

 - Value the unique chance to see Boston with a relative of Paul Revere—a highly experienced guide whose ancestors walked the same cobblestone streets as Benjamin Franklin, John Hancock, and Samuel Adams.

-- Enjoy the bonus of receiving Ben’s children’s book about the beginning of the American Revolution as an eBook and audiobook.
+- Enjoy the bonus of receiving Ben’s children’s book about the beginning of the American Revolution in print, eBook, and audiobook formats.

 The 20th Anniversary Edition of One April in Boston

 Learn the real story of Paul Revere’s Midnight Ride in a tale that teaches American history, the power of imagination, and the value of goal setting.